What is better than the exquisite pain of perma-death? Why, sharing it with a friend or two, of course!

 Don’t Starve Together | Klei Entertainment | PC (Lin, Mac, Win), PS, Xbox

 I doubt even Klei would have predicted the continued and sustained success of their co-op survival sim, Don’t Starve Together.
-I’m not at all surprised though, as high quality is a studio hallmark and I’ve enjoyed every game that I’ve played of theirs.
+I’m not at all surprised, though, as high quality is a studio hallmark, and I’ve enjoyed nearly every game that I’ve played by them.

 If I had to guess at the secret sauce that keeps the game flying high in the Steam charts, I reckon I’d call out the game’s delightful visual design.
-That site has only been up a couple of months and I’ve already written about the studio’s work on this front, but I’m prepared to sound like a broken record on this one as Klei makes some of the best looking games ever.
+Klei makes some of the best-looking games ever, and I’m really looking forward to the recently announced Don’t Starve Elsewhere.

 Children of Morta | Dead Mage | PC (Lin, Mac, Win), PS, Switch, Xbox